juliusL03/installment-via-stripe-subscription-PoC/README.md

 ## Introduction
 The experience that we want to share to our valued customer has a possibility that some of it can't afford.

+By using stripe subscription we can offer an installment of our product that they might to enjoy.

+We can give a payment of upfront with an installment weekly er month.

 ## use for testing in postman